PritRaj1/non-convex-rust/src/algorithms/parallel_tempering/PT.md

 In early iterations, $p$ is set large (>1) to cluster more temperatures towards smoother replicas.
 As iterations progress, $p$ is decreased to <1 to shift more temperatures towards detailed replicas.

-This ensures that early iterations are more explorative and later iterations are more exploitative.
+This is a personal trick I always use.
+It makes early iterations more explorative and later iterations more exploitative.

 ## Config example